Jesus was born, wrapped in cloths, and placed in a manger.

 Jesus was first worshiped by shepherds who had been watching their flocks at night, followed, by Simeon, and then Anna, and then John the Baptist, and then hundreds more, soon thousands more.

 Jesus called a group of fishermen to put down their nets and follow him.

 Jesus said things like “Blessed are you who are poor for yours is the kingdom of God” and “Love your enemies and do good to those who hate you.”

 Jesus allowed a sinful woman to break an alabaster of perfume and anoint his feet.
 As the crowd around him grumbled, Jesus told this woman, “Your sins are forgiven.”

-Jesus calmed a storm as his disciples coward in fear.
+Jesus calmed a storm as his disciples cowered in fear.

 Jesus took five loaves and two fish and fed thousands of people.

 Jesus, while giving to so many, said, “Foxes have holes and birds of the air have nests, but the Son of Man has no place to lay his head.”